 - Nobel Prize Winners | Chemistry at Illinois

 - William Albert Noyes, Head of the Chemistry Department (1907-1926)

 - History of Noyes Lab (American Chemical Society)

 - St. Elmo Brady, first African American to earn a PhD in chemistry in the U.S.

-- Carlos Montezuma, first Native American to earn a BS in chemistry
+- Carlos Montezuma, first Native American alumnus of the University of Illinois

 - Ruth Eliza Okey, first woman in the Department to earn a PhD